Harald Hjalmarson: Finnish Civil War

 After the battle at Kuru, Hjalmarson's troops marched across the ice of Lake Näsijärvi from Teisko and went to help the Satakunta group commanded by Ernst Linder.
 They took part in the end of the Battle of Tampere by occupying Viljakkala on 23 March and biting into on 26 March in the west edge of Epilään, where they remained until the surrender of the city.
 After the battle of Tampere, Hjalmarson took command of the Lempäälä front and the Swedish Brigade, but the focus of the war had already shifted elsewhere.
 When the Reds seceded from the Lempäälä front on 25 April, Hjalmarson again chased late.
 He still led the Swedish Volunteer Brigade at the White Victory Parade in Helsinki on 16 May.
 Despite his wishes, Hjalmarson did not get a permanent post in the Finnish army, as the Swedes were ousted from the German path as early as June 1918.
 However, in connection with his resignation, he received the rank of Major General in the Finnish Armed Forces.

 Later life

-Hjalmarson returned to the Swedish Army in January 1919, where he had to settle for his old rank as lieutenant colonel.
-Hjalmarson was accused in the wake of the Finnish Civil War of both his inability as commander and the murder of prisoners of war in Kuru, so to clean up his reputation he wrote a memoir titled Mina krigsminnen från Finland: ur en svensk-frivilligs dagboksanteckningar från fälttåget 1918 in Finland.
+Hjalmarson returned to the Swedish Army in January 1919, where he had to settle for his old rank of lieutenant colonel.
+Hjalmarson was accused in the wake of the Finnish Civil War of both his inability as commander and the murder of prisoners of war, so to clean up his reputation he wrote a memoir titled Mina krigsminnen från Finland: ur en svensk-frivilligs dagboksanteckningar från fälttåget 1918 in Finland.
 Hjalmarson had suffered from a chronic illness since his Persian years and had to use strong medication.
 He then committed suicide in Uppsala in December 1919.

-Jarl Hjalmarson, a politician who chaired the Swedish right-wing party, was the son of Harald Hjalmarson.
+Jarl Hjalmarson, a politician who chaired the Swedish Moderate Party, was the son of Harald Hjalmarson.